team-fireworks/hotfusion/README.md

 # This is a modified fork of Fusion.
-The original README is below
+The original README is below (fyi its not production ready)

 This fork implements some features desired by Team Fireworks.
 The following are changes made from upstream: